IBC Attendees Grapple With AI Reality vs. Expectations

 There are many other issues beyond reliability, privacy and processing power consumption, not to mention the widely debated potential for job losses, that the industry has to deal with as AI saturates the ecosystem.
 For example, there’s a “great-equalizer” aspect to AI that threatens to undermine the competitive advantages various vendors have enjoyed, raising the question of “how all these organizations will survive,” noted Juan Martin, CTO and co-founder of streaming platform provider Quickplay.

-“We’re a digital transportation company helping customers to build platforms and orchestrate solutions across a multiple partner ecosystem,” Martin said.
+“We’re a digital transformation company helping customers to build platforms and orchestrate solutions across a multiple partner ecosystem,” Martin said.
 As a gateway to the streaming marketplace, the company’s success depends on its ability to “sift through the options for our customers.”

 At the show, Quickplay announced it has positioned its cloud-native content management, processing orchestration, generative-AI tools, dynamic advertising and other capabilities for access in the Amazon Web Services (AWS) Marketplace to address the industry’s need for “the smartest, fastest, most effective ways to engage and monetize viewers.”
 By offering its open-architecture approach to orchestrating what it deems best-of-breed solutions from a bevy of partners, the company is helping customers to operate in the OTT market with suppliers that go beyond reliance on AI algorithms in building well-conceived solutions, Martin said.